cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

 To summarize, this section has explored:

+* How to add stateless checks on your message.
 * How to use messages and handlers, in this case to add the capability of actually playing moves on checkers games created in your application.
 * The information that needs to be specified for a game move message to function, which are the game ID, the initial positions of the pawn to be moved, and the final positions of the pawn at the end of the move.
 * The information necessary to return, which includes the game ID, the location of any captured piece, and the registration of a winner should the game be won as a result of the move.